nirmalya8/MLConceptsStudy/README.md

 # MLConceptsStudy

 # Curve Fitting
 Polynomial Curve fitting has been conducted.
-We have used a synthetically prepared a dataset based on the sine function.
-To create a dataset, say for a data point x, we have used y(x) = sin(x) + Some random number between 0 to 1.
-These x and y values will form the dataset we want to fit the polynomial curve on.
-As we can see that the actul function will be a bit different from sin x, as suggested by the plot we did.
+We have used a synthetically prepared a dataset based on the sine function, adding some random noise to each datapoint.
+So, the actual function will be a bit different from sin x.
+We have considered a polynomial to be of the form :
+$$ yhat = w_0 +w_1 x^1+w_2x^2+ \dots + w_nx^n $$